fastlane/ci/README.md

 ## Environment variables for first run

 These are the environment variables that you must have resolved before you can run fastlane.ci.
-We recommend create a local `.keys` file that you can load using `source .keys` before starting the server.

 *Note:* For a full list of environment variables and their description, check out [docs/EnvironmentVariables.md](docs/EnvironmentVariables.md).

 `fastlane.ci` needs a CI-account that is used by `fastlane.ci` to commit and push changes that happen from the CI-side of things (e.g. a new build is triggered by a new commit).

 The setup below will be simplified as the project becomes more mature.
 As for now, we don't have a UI or automatic onboarding yet, so you'll have to set those variables up.

+Please create the following file in `~/.fastlane/ci/.keys` (create the folder first, if it doesn't exist yet)

 ```sh
 # Arbitrary key you decide.
 This will be used for password encryption.